MikeWooster/api-client/README.md

 ## Exceptions

-All exceptions raised as part of the apiclient inherit from `APIClientError`.
-In order to comply with REST API standards, exceptions have been split into a granular level, allowing the user to map direct exceptions easily.
-Exceptions have been split into the following groups.
+The exception handling for `api-client` has been designed in a way so that all exceptions inherit from one base exception type: `APIClientError`.
+From there, the exceptions have been broken down into the following categories:

+### `ResponseParseError`

+Something went wrong when trying to parse the successful response into the defined format.
+This could be due to a misuse of the ResponseHandler, i.e. configuring the client with an `XmlResponseHandler` instead of a `JsonResponseHandler`

+### `APIRequestError`

+Something went wrong when making the request.
+These are broken down further into the following categories to provide greater granularity and control.

-### `RedirectionError`
+#### `RedirectionError`
-A redirection status code was returned as a final code when making the request.
+A redirection status code (3xx) was returned as a final code when making the request.
 This means that no data can be returned to the client as we could not find the requested resource as it had moved.

-The following exceptions inherit from `RedirectionError`:
-- `MultipleChoices`
-- `MovedPermanently`
-- `Found`
-- `SeeOther`
-- `NotModified`
-- `UseProxy`
-- `TemporaryRedirect`
-- `PermanentRedirect`

 ### `ClientError`
-The client was used incorrectly for contacting the API.
-This is due primarily to user input by passing invalid data to the API.
+A clienterror status code (4xx) was returned when contacting the API.
+The most common cause of these errors is misuse of the client, i.e. sending bad data to the API.

-The following exceptions inherit from `ClientError`:
-- `BadRequest`
-- `Unauthorized`
-- `PaymentRequired`
-- `Forbidden`
-- `NotFound`
-- `MethodNotAllowed`
-- `NotAcceptable`
-- `ProxyAuthenticationRequired`
-- `RequestTimeout`
-- `Conflict`
-- `Gone`
-- `LengthRequired`
-- `PreconditionFailed`
-- `RequestEntityTooLarge`
-- `RequestUriTooLong`
-- `UnsupportedMediaType`
-- `RequestedRangeNotSatisfiable`
-- `ExpectationFailed`
-- `UnprocessableEntity`
-- `Locked`
-- `FailedDependency`
-- `UpgradeRequired`
-- `PreconditionRequired`
-- `TooManyRequests`
-- `RequestHeaderFieldsTooLarge`

 ### `ServerError`
 The API was unreachable when making the request.

-The following exceptions inherit from `ServerError`:
-- `InternalServerError`
-- `NotImplemented`
-- `BadGateway`
-- `ServiceUnavailable`
-- `GatewayTimeout`
-- `HttpVersionNotSupported`
-- `VariantAlsoNegotiates`
-- `InsufficientStorage`
-- `LoopDetected`
-- `NotExtended`
-- `NetworkAuthenticationRequired`
+I.e. a 5xx status code.

 ### `UnexpectedError`
 An unexpected error occurred when using the client.
-This will most likely be the result of another exception being raised.
-If possible, the original exception will be indicated as the causing exception of this error.
+This will typically happen when attempting to make the request, for example, the client never receives a response.
+It can also occur to unexpected status codes (>= 600).

 ## Endpoints